-Notice that the average number of workers per farm increased from 1.14 to 7.23 from Class VI to Class I farms, and the residual to labor per worker (net returns per worker) increased from \$321 to \$1794.
-The last column in the table shows an average net return per worker for all farms of \$861.
-Class VI and V farms had less than this amount while Classes IV, III, II and I had average returns per worker greater than this amount.
+Notice that the average number of workers per farm increases about 3 times from Class VI to Class II farms, but the residual to labor per worker (net returns per worker) increased about 11 times.
+Returns per worker were slightly lower for Class I farms than for Class II farms.
+The last column in the table shows an average net return per worker for all farms of \$728.
+Classes VI, V and IV had net returns per worker less than this amount.
+Class VI farms had only a \$147 return while Class II farms had \$1,674 or a difference of \$1,527.

-Table 4. - Resource and Product Ratios for Productivity of Labor, Land, and Capital, Economic Area IV, Kentucky, 1949.
-(Source: U.S. Census and Estimates)
+Table 4. - Resource and Product Ratios for Productivity of Labor, Land and Capital